 Edge Walk the CN Tower in Toronto

-Take your CN Tower visit a notch higher and walk around the circumference of the roof!
+One of the best things to do in Ontario and the best things to do in Toronto is head to the CN Tower.
+Take your CN Tower to visit a notch higher and walk around the circumference of the roof!
 You and a group (6 maximum) will first go to a room to be fitted in orange jumpsuits and a harness.
 Make sure you’re wearing closed-toed shoes with a sturdy grip!
-You will be asked to remove piercings and other metal accessories.
-The guide will check all shoes are properly on.
-You will go up the elevator and have cables attached to your harness once you’re at the roof’s opening.

 Take a Kingston Trolley Tour